Unraveling the Dirac Neutrino with Cosmological and Terrestrial Detectors: Introduction

-\textbf{1.~Introduction.}
+\section{Introduction}

 The phenomenon of neutrino flavor oscillations~\cite{Pontecorvo:1957cp, Pontecorvo:1967fh, Maki:1962mu, Fukuda:1998mi, Ahmad:2001an} requires that at least two neutrinos are massive.
 However, the Standard Model (SM) predicts massless neutrinos~\cite{Weinberg:1967tq}, and therefore new physics is required to explain the origin of neutrino mass.
 Broadly speaking, neutrino mass models fall into two categories.
 The Majorana Neutrino Hypothesis (MNH) posits that neutrinos are their own antiparticles, and no new degrees of freedom are needed at the $O(m_\nu)$ scale~\cite{Weinberg:1979sa}.
 On the other hand, the Dirac Neutrino Hypothesis (DNH) introduces three new degrees of freedom that combine with the SM neutrinos to form three Dirac pairs of particles and antiparticles~\cite{Tanabashi:2018oca}.
+The DNH can be viewed as the limit where the Majorana mass terms in the MNH are zero.
+This limit is smooth, however: the quasi-Dirac (or ``pseudo-Dirac'') hypothesis (QDH) \cite{Wolfenstein:1981kw,Chang:1999pb,Balaji:2001fi,PhysRevD.80.073007} is that in which small deviations from vanishing Majorana mass terms give rise to light gauge-singlet sterile Majorana neutrinos which are near degenerate in mass with the left-handed (active) neutrinos.
 Determining whether neutrinos are Majorana or Dirac is of utmost importance for advancing our understanding of these elementary particles.

 A variety of experimental efforts are currently underway to test the Majorana or Dirac nature of the neutrinos.
 The MNH is particularly amenable to experimental probes, since these models generally predict lepton-number violation in two units, $\Delta L = \pm 2$, and thereby allow exotic nuclear reactions.
 For example, an observation of neutrinoless double beta decay~\cite{DellOro:2016tmg} would validate the MNH and imply that neutrinos are their own antiparticles~\cite{Schechter:1981bd}.